MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 on the held object.
 If the entity was **force held** then this is how you remove the entity from their hand.

-!!! warning Setting `simulated` to `false` on a held entity will force release it.
+!!! warning Setting `simulated` to `false` on a held entity will act just like force release.
+It will then no longer be grabbable until `simulated` is set to `true` again.

 #### Distance-based release